 SROC’s agricultural land and resources are used for both research and general crop production to support the center’s operations.
 Our agricultural land base consists of 926 acres.
-Our center is also home to the Hodgson Memorial Arboretum and a community garden.
+Our center is also home to the Hodgson Memorial Arboretum.

 Our facilities include offices, labs, farm shops, greenhouses, and our animal housing buildings.
 Our administrative office building includes a large meeting room that we utilize for outreach and is also available to rent for other educational purposes.
 If you are interested in renting our meeting room for your educational program or event, contact Deanne Nelson.